peterboyer/unenum/README.md

 ## Patterns

+`Enum`s are [disciminated
+unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions)
-`Enum` values are [disciminated unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions) that use the `is` property to differentiate between variants.
-TypeScript supports [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) by analysing control flow statements like `if` and `return` to determine which `Enum` variants are possible to allow for safe property access.
+that use `is` as a property to differentiate between variants.
+TypeScript supports [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) by analysing control flow statements like `if` and `return` to determine when certain `Enum` variants are accessible, allowing for safe property access.

 ### With `if` statements (recommended)